What is the difference between DSL and fiber?

 Fiber-optic internet is an internet connection that transfers data via fiber-optic cables.
 “Fiber” refers to the thin glass wires inside the larger protective cable.
 “Optic” refers to the way the type of data is transferred; in this case, light signals.
 So a fiber-optic network is an internet network in which data is delivered in light signals via small, flexible glass wires.

 DSL is an internet connection delivered via the type of lines used for landline telephones.
-The abbreviation stands for “Direct Subscriber Line.”
+The abbreviation stands for “Digital Subscriber Line.”
 Telephone lines are made mostly of copper.
 While copper is an ideal conductor, data cannot travel as quickly via telephone lines as it can with fiber-optic systems.

 What is the difference in speed?